 "Our goal of achieving a 75% recycling rate depends on each and every person on campus.
 This starts with reducing and reusing, then separating waste between compost, recycle and trash," said UMD Recycling Coordinator Bill Guididas.

 Facilities Management’s Recycling and Solid Waste unit is hoping that the University will regain its 2011 ACC Grand Champion title in the national RecycleMania competition, which runs from February 3 until March 30.
 The annual 8-week competition challenges colleges across the United States and Canada to collect the most recycled and trash materials.
 Materials that will be accepted include all paper products (including cardboard, books, mail, magazines, newspapers), bottles, cans, and all items that would go into the single-stream recycling bins.
 The University will also compete in two additional categories this year: food service organics (which includes pre- and post-consumer food waste such as compostable dinnerware and napkins) and electronics.
-The competition will help generate momentum for recycling efforts around campus so that the University can reach its 2013 goal of a 75% recycling rate.

 Learn how Greek houses have contributed to the composting efforts on-campus.